felipesergios/Templates_Infra/README.md

 # Welcome to my infra repository !

-this is my codes in docker , shell scripts and python  for any uses in my jobs here u find composes file for deploy applications using docker with volumes and specific networks awaiting for news in this place
+this is my codes in docker , cloud ,shell scripts and python  for any uses in my jobs here u find composes file for deploy applications using docker with volumes and specific networks awaiting for news in this place

 ## Sumary